 If you can’t have a pet, give to an animal shelter or rescue group.
 Money is always welcome, or ask what is needed.
 They always have a wish list of goods they need most.

 If you’d like a connection with a specific dog but can’t have one, sponsor a shelter dog.
 You give a monthly donation in the name of that dog and you’re welcome to spend time with “your” dog.
 If your shelter doesn’t have such a programme, you can do it unofficially.
 Shelters generally always welcome volunteers who will play with dogs, walk them and clean kennels.
 That’s a way you can spend time with your special dog and help all of them.

 If you could have a dog but can’t commit for the long term, consider fostering.
 You’ll have to give him or her up when a permanent home is found, but you’ll have the fun of canine companionship until then.
 It’s work too.
 You have to properly socialize the dog, but you’ll learn as much as the dog does.
 If you’re a post-secondary student and wish you could have a Puppy (or Kitty) Room at home, talk to an animal shelter near you.
 Some are happy to have students foster dogs and cats.

 If you like driving, volunteer with a group such as Open Arms Pound Rescue.
 They need people to drive animals to new homes or to shelters where there’s a better chance of finding homes.
-If you’re a pilot and love excuses to go flying, check out Pilots N Paws (US or Canada) or talk to your buddies about setting up something similar in conjunction with a rescue group or shelter.
+If you’re a pilot and love excuses to go flying, check out Pilots N Paws (USA) or talk to your buddies about setting up something similar in conjunction with a rescue group or shelter.